SrimanPolusani/blog_capstone_2/README.md

 # blog_website
-Blog website build with Flask, WTForms and Flask-SQLAlchemy
+This is blog website build with Flask, WTForms and Flask-SQLAlchemy Users can login and there passwords are encrypted with